-Undergraduate students who have not met the standards for satisfactory academic progress are placed on Financial Aid Suspension and are not eligible to receive aid, students will be notified of their status at their permanent address.
-The student is responsible for paying his/her own expenses, such as tuition, fees, books, supplies, etc. and will not be reimbursed for period(s) of financial aid suspension.
+Undergraduate students who have not met the standards for satisfactory academic progress are placed on Financial Aid Suspension and are not eligible to receive aid.
+Students will be notified of their status at their permanent address.
+The student is responsible for paying his or her own expenses, such as tuition, fees, books, supplies, etc. and will not be reimbursed for period(s) of Financial Aid Suspension.
 Students on suspension status who improve their academic performance to the required completion rate and cumulative GPA without exceeding maximum attempted credits will return to good standing and are eligible for financial aid consideration.
 Students who enroll for fall without the benefit of aid who regain eligibility for the spring should contact the office to be reviewed.
 Students exceeding the maximum attempted credits for their program immediately enter Financial Aid Suspension status and may no longer receive financial aid for the declared program of study.

 FINANCIAL AID SUSPENSION APPEALS

-Students with significant and documented extenuating circumstances may submit the SAP Appeal Form (available from the Financial Aid Office), along with the supporting documentation to regain aid eligibility within thirty days of receipt of the aid decision.
+Students with significant and documented extenuating circumstances may submit the SAP Appeal form (available from the Financial Aid Office), along with the supporting documentation to regain aid eligibility within thirty days of receipt of the aid decision.
 The appeal must explain, and documentation must support, the unusual circumstances that prevented the student from meeting required academic standards.
 Unusual circumstances may include: death of a close family member, extended illness, personal injury or other extraordinary circumstances.
-Supporting documentation may include: death certificate, physician's/counseling psychologist statement, police report, etc. During the appeal process the student must be prepared to pay his/her own expenses, such as tuition, fees, books, supplies, etc., without expectation of financial aid reimbursement.
-Students whose appeals are approved are granted one additional semester of aid, and in general, a student will be granted only one waiver during their academic career.
+Supporting documentation may include: death certificate, physician/counseling psychologist's statement, police report, etc. During the appeal process the student must be prepared to pay his or her own expenses, such as tuition, fees, books, supplies, etc., without expectation of financial aid reimbursement.
+Students whose appeals are approved are granted one additional semester of aid.
+In general, a student will be granted only one waiver during their academic career.
 Students are expected to meet the standards of academic progress upon completion of the semester for which they were granted a waiver.

 If a student wants to withdraw from the College, he or she must complete an Official Withdrawal form (available at the Office of Academic Records and Registration) and meet with the Registrar or his or her designee.
 Failure to complete this form in a timely manner may affect the student's financial aid status.
 A student will not be removed from the College billing list until the withdrawal procedure has been completed.